mike247/funda/README.md

 npm install
 ```

-This app uses google maps and therefore requires a google maps api Key
+This app uses google maps and therefore requires a google maps api Key.

 For security reasons this is not stored in the repo

 To set this up complete the following steps

  1) Create a '.env.development' file at the root level of the repo
  2) add 'VUE_APP_GOOGLE_API_KEY=' to the first line
- 3) Paste an api Key with permissions to access the google maps api after the '='
+ 3) Paste an api Key with permissions to access the google maps JS api after the '='

 ```
 VUE_APP_GOOGLE_API_KEY=123awkn1231